layilin/SP23-33852/_texts/sc-page089.md

 [^f89n6]: The whole of Southeast Asia to the east of and including India.

-[^f89n7]: Paralysis of the skeletal muscles.

-[^f89n8]: Metabolic arthritis, frequently in the joints of the large toe, resulting in painful inflammations caused by deposits of uric acid crystals.

-[^f89n9]: Irritation or inflammation of the sciatic nerve.
-Causes severe pain from the lower back to the legs.

-[^f89n10]: Blocks in any tubular organ or structure, such as an intestinal bowel blockage, which causes vomiting, distension, and abdominal pain.
+[^f89n7]: Gout is metabolic arthritis, frequently in the joints of the large toe, resulting in painful inflammations caused by deposits of uric acid crystals.
+Palsy is paralysis of the skeletal muscles.
+Sciatica is irritation or inflammation of the sciatic nerve.
+It causes severe pain from the lower back to the legs.
+Obstructions are blocks in any tubular organ or structure, (i.e., an intestinal bowel blockage, which causes vomiting, distension, and abdominal pain).

 ---